gregorias/anki-image-scaler/README.md

 ## Background

-I like to make sure my Anki notes look good.
-Having a card that is small enough to display on a phone screen is a desirable property.
-That requires resizing images, so that they are small.
+I spent a lot of time solving Anki cards, and I believe that Anki notes should look good.
+I solve most of my cards on my phone that, as any phone, has a small screen, so when I create a new card, I usually scale down added images, so that the card will look good on my phone.

 ## Installation